Tsuneari Fukuda: Early life

 Tsuneari Fukuda was born to Kōshirō and Masa Fukuda on 25 August 1912 in the Hongō ward of Tokyo, the first of five children.
-His father Kōshirō worked as salaryman for the Tokyo Electric Light Company, while his mother Masa, who only received a primary school education, was fond of the theatre.
-His given name "Tsuneari" (恆存) was chosen by novelist Shian Ishibashi, and originates from a passage in the works of Confucian philosopher Mencius.
+While Fukuda's parents received limited formal education, his father, Kōshirō was able to acquire white-collar work as a salaryman at the Tokyo Electric Light Company through self-study, and was also a calligrapher.
+Fukuda's given name "Tsuneari" (恆存) was chosen by novelist Shian Ishibashi, and originates from a passage in the works of Confucian philosopher Mencius.
 (Note: Jin Xin I: 人之有德慧術知者恆存乎疢疾 – Translated by James Legge: "Men who are possessed of intelligent virtue and prudence in affairs will generally be found to have been in sickness and troubles.")
+His mother Masa was fond of the theatre, and often took him to see kabuki and Noh plays from the age of three or four.
 From 1919, Fukuda attended the prestigious Kinka Primary School, where he received a liberal education that placed emphasis on independent learning.
 His studies were interrupted by the Great Kantō Earthquake in September 1923, which destroyed his home and much of Tokyo.
 He was evacuated to the countryside, and did not return to school until March 1924.
 Fukuda, whose family was of working-class origins, felt isolated by his privileged peers.
 The gap between the progressive academic environment and his conservative homelife signified his intellectual isolation, a trait that would come to define Fukuda.